 - With the application form and course outlines, seek approval from the Department responsible for offering the course at York.
 (Example: if seeking a course equivalent for a Math course, visit the Department of Mathematics and Statistics.)

-- Submit the completed LOP form on this website, or hand it in to Registrarial Services to have your LOP processed on the spot.
+- Submit the completed LOP application form on this website to have your LOP processed on the spot.

 - Upon receipt of your LOP approval from the Office of the University Registrar, please ensure a copy of this approval is sent to the host institution.
 If you are deemed ineligible to go on an LOP, you will be informed by e-mail.

 - If you complete the course(s) at a foreign institution (including in the USA), please arrange to have the host institution submit the transcripts electronically via Parchment .